*Written in 2019, updated July 2023*

 I have been nothing but impressed with Squarespace’s support team.
 Not only are they available Monday to Friday 4am to 8pm ET, but you also are usually 2 or 3 in the queue so it doesn’t take them long to get to you, they understand your questions even if you don’t know how to phrase them, and they will do a screen flow of EXACLY how to accomplish what you don’t understand ON YOUR SITE so you just have to copy what their doing.
 I can see why they are award-winning!

 Can I just get an “Amen!” about how annoying plugins are?!
 You can do everything IN Squarespace.
 From email lists to implementing your Instagram feed to e-commerce, you can finish your site all in their user interface.
-With Showit you can get Shopify Lite for $9 a month and add it on to your site, but sometimes it is nice to do everything in one platform.
+With Showit you can get Shopify Lite for $9 a month and add it on to your site if you want to sell products or digital downloads, but sometimes it is nice to do everything in one platform.

-You are able to achieve almost everything you need with the Squarespace business plan for $18 a month, however in order to get a blog on Showit (which I highly suggest) you would need to go with their middle package which is $24 a month.
+You are able to achieve almost everything you need with the Squarespace business plan for $23 a month (they did increase it from $18 a few years ago so just know they may continue increasing the price), however in order to get a blog on Showit (which I highly suggest) you would need to go with their middle package which is $24 a month (they have stayed at this price for quite a while).

 Even without coding, you can manipulate your Showit site to be EXACTLY how you want it.
 It’s a blank canvas waiting for you to put your creative juices ALLLL over it!
-On Squarespace if you want certain things to be changed, you may need to code.
-The blocks on Squarespace (see photo below) are a little clunky and you have to add spacers in to get them where you want it.
-I personally think the way Showit does it (just dragging and dropping exactly where you want it) is easier.
+On Squarespace if you want certain things to be changed, you may need to code (although with the implementation of Fluid Engine in 2022, Squarespace has become much more creatively-friendly).

 If you have a WordPress blog and move to Squarespace, you have to rewrite all your blog posts on Squarespace, so in terms of SEO that would be a big bummer.
 You would also need to relink your blogs on Pinterest to the new destination.
 Because Showit uses the WordPress blog as their blogging platform, they can just connect your old blog to the site when you have finished the design.